evantahler/couchqueue/readme.md

 - `scope`: (optional) either `any` or `all`.
 Defaults to `any`.
 Should each registed queue recieve only one copy of the task, or should all relevemnt workers preform the task?
 - `singularlyEnqueue`: (optional) should more than one of these events be allowed in the queue at a time?
 - `singularlyRun`: (optional) should more than one of these events be allowed to be run at a time?
+- `fastPost`: (optional) should posting to the queue return imidiatly (fast) or wait until the task is enqueued (slower, but will return errors)

 ### Getting Tasks & Starting work